If the shoe fits, wear it

 If something belongs or pertains to you, accept it.
 This proverb first appeared as “if the cap fits,” which may have referred to a fool's cap.
 The later version has become more common and is associated with the glass slipper in the fairy tale, “Cinderella.”

-Idioms and Phrases with if the shoe fits, wear it
+Other Idioms and Phrases with If the shoe fits, wear it